ashraf-revo/headers-bug/README.md

 ## Bug Description

-when adding those dependencies `org.springframework.boot:spring-boot-starter-oauth2-client` with `org.springframework.cloud:spring-cloud-starter-gateway`
+When adding those dependencies in the same project

+- `org.springframework.boot:spring-boot-starter-oauth2-client`
+- `org.springframework.cloud:spring-cloud-starter-gateway`

 any filter that changes request header like `AddRequestHeader` will not work and throw this Exception